All three books of Drs. Richard and Karilee Shames recommend saliva and blood spot testing as superior methods to evaluate thyroid and other hormones.

-Having your total vitamin D results be in the upper half of the normal range is your goal here.
+Having your total vitamin D results be in the upper third of the normal range is your goal here.
 This is known as being “replete” or “ample” as regards such an important vitamin.
 In fact, regarding thyroid function, vitamin D is much more of a necessary co-hormone, than a mere vitamin.
 Being in the lower end of the normal range, and especially if you are below the normal range, could hamper your metabolic function.

 Next, consider your reproductive hormone scores: (Both genders have estrogen, progesterone, P/E ratio, and testosterone levels.
 The ranges of normal reported on the results page differs for males & females)

 Ideally this estrogen score falls in the middle third of the normal range.
 The normals are listed depending on your gender, age, and special situation.

 This is a hormone that is considered a balancer of estrogen levels, and a supporter of thyroid and adrenal function.
 It is interpreted depending on your gender, age, and special situation.